akando42/next-map/public/content/posts/12-06/canada_the_icy_northern_frontier_with_no_wall.md

 - Member state of the F35 program with defense part exported to Turkey

 ### Trade Network via Sea Ports, Highway, Railways and AirFreight
+- Large Oil and Natural Gas Pipeline connecting to US Central and East Coast
+- Large Westcoast Seaports in Vancouver near US Washington State
+- Large Eastcoast Seaports in Toronto near US New England New York area
+- Highway system connecting and interoperable with US highway system, little border check between Canada and US.
+- Intergrated Rail Network between Canadian cities and American cities in the East along Missisipi river
+- Canadian Airlines and Airports are mostly Boeing aircrafts with American architectures.

 ### Internet Marine Cable, News Sites, TV Anchors and Social Media Influencers.
+- The Far North Fiberoptics cables passing along Canadian northern border connecting Alaska with Ireland and Norway.
+- Tokyo-Vancouver Cable also connecting Japan to Canadian Westcoast via the Pacifics route.
+- Most famous Canadian youtube channel belongs to an Arab family https://www.youtube.com/@SierraRhiaFAM/
+- Richest Canadian is the Chinese founder of Binance Changpeng Zhao

 ### Information influences of the GeoGen Area to the outside World.
+- Most of Porn sites are own by Canadian companies

 ### Trade influences of the GeoGen Area to the outside World.
+- United states population are highly dependent on Canadian Oil and Gas industry for its transportation, cooking and heating need

 ### Secured genetics settlements of Canadian abroad
 - Canada, US VISA program